MicrosoftDocs/entra-docs/docs/permissions-management/how-to-configure-servicenow-application.md

 :::image type="content" source="media/configure-servicenow-application/servicenow-permissions-management-dashboard.png" alt-text="ServiceNow Microsoft Entra Permissions Management dashboard." lightbox="media/configure-servicenow-application/servicenow-permissions-management-dashboard.png":::

 - Audit permissions requests and limit access to users/groups: You can view and track your permissions and access requests in a dashboard in ServiceNow and generate reports and audit logs to monitor and verify your permissions and compliance.
-Configure Manage users and groups by assigning them access only to specific authorization systems, policies, and roles.

 :::image type="content" source="media/configure-servicenow-application/servicenow-portal.png" alt-text="ServiceNow Microsoft Entra Permissions Management portal." lightbox="media/configure-servicenow-application/servicenow-portal.png":::

+- Configure Manage users and groups by assigning them access only to specific authorization systems, policies, and roles.

-- Notify users when their privileges are assigned or revoked: You can send notifications to users when they have new permissions that are assigned, or if current permissions are modified.
-[Do they get notified by email or text, both?]
+- Notify users when their privileges are assigned or revoked: You can send notifications to users when they have new permissions assignments, or if current permissions are modified.

 ## How to configure ServiceNow with Microsoft Entra Permissions Management